This is my story of how I became a sex educator. In my words. And I’m starting with a trigger warning for abuse.

 Wondering what keeps a Sex Educator busy?

-- I’m a copywriter for My Sexual Health.
+I’m the Communication Lead for My Sexual Health.

-- I regularly feature in podcasts, radio stations etc., talking about sex and pleasure.
+I regularly feature in podcasts, radio stations, etc., discussing sex and pleasure.

-So, if you’re intrigued and want to learn how you can have more fun with sex, consider joining the Better in Bed Academy, where you’ll learn how to experience more pleasure and confidence in the bedroom — both with self-love and with a partner.
+So, if you’re intrigued and want to learn how to have more fun with sex, tune in to one of my channels and experience more pleasure and confidence in the bedroom — both with self-love and with a partner.